GNOME/orca/README.md

 meson install -C _build
 ```

-If you have existing build directory, don't forget to use `--reconfigure`.
+If you have an existing build directory, don't forget to use `--reconfigure`.
 If
 you have problems after an update, you may need to re-build and re-install:

 ```